Updated Mar 01, 2026

 Conclusion

 Adalo simplifies this process with its single-build deployment, allowing you to create one version that works seamlessly across all platforms.
-You can quickly publish a web version to test your scheduling features and gather real-world user feedback, which is especially useful before navigating the more time-consuming approval processes of the Apple App Store or Google Play Store.
-Adalo’s platform is designed for efficiency and reliability, making it a great choice for developers at any level.
+You can quickly publish a web app to test your scheduling features and gather real-world user feedback, which is especially useful before navigating the more time-consuming approval processes of the Apple App Store or Google Play Store.

-One of Adalo’s strengths is its built-in database, which manages everything from user profiles to appointment histories - no external configuration needed.
+One of the platform's strengths is its built-in database, which manages everything from user profiles to content histories—no external configuration needed.
 This allows you to launch a Minimum Viable Product (MVP) in just weeks.
-Start with Adalo’s free tier, which includes unlimited test apps and up to 200 records per app.
-Once your app is ready for a broader audience, you can upgrade to the $45/month plan to publish on custom domains and app stores.
+Start with Adalo's free tier, which includes unlimited test apps.
+Once your app is ready for a broader audience, upgrade to the $36/month plan to publish on custom domains and app stores with no data caps.

 Post-launch, monitoring your app's performance is essential.
 Adalo's Analytics tab lets you track metrics like visitor activity, download numbers, and user locations.
 By releasing a web app version first, you can refine features and address user feedback before committing to a native mobile release.